 Camel Spider Snope

-It was said that a giant camel spider crawled into the sleeping bag of a soldier, biting a man while he was asleep.
-The "venom" of the Camel Spider --or "sun scorpion", which does not suit better because it is not a scorpion-- supposedly rendered his skin senseless with an endocaine type venom, so the spider managed to eat a hole out of his leg by the end of the night.
-Some photographs, as the one shown below, accompanied the alarming article, and as the first part of the tale may be true, the scariest part happens to be false.
+The "venom" of the Camel Spider --or "sun scorpion" (though it is not a scorpion) -- supposedly rendered his skin senseless with an endocaine-type of venom, so the spider managed to eat a hole out of his leg by the end of the night.
+Some photographs, like the one shown below, were annexed to the alarming article, and even though the first part of the tale may be true, the scariest part happens to be false.

 this photo was published on the internet in the year 2004